openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 ## Supported Things

-The binding supports `bridge`, `device`, `room`, and `zone` thing types.
+The binding supports `bridge-api2`, `device`, `room`, and `zone` thing types.
-The `bridge` thing type represents the Hue Bridge which is the server for all other things.
+The `bridge-api2` thing type represents the Hue Bridge which is the server for all other things.
-The `device` thing type represents a piece of physical equipment in the home which may contain Such `device` things may contain either a *light*, a *button*, or (one or more) *sensors*.
+The `device` thing type represents a piece of physical equipment in the home.
+Such `device` things may contain either a *light*, a *button*, or (one or more) *sensors*.
 Lights can be of any type from a simple on/off light, through dimmable monochrome lights, to full colour dimmable lights.
 Buttons are devices having one or more push buttons.
 Sensors can be (for example) light level sensors, temperature sensors, or motion sensors.
+The `room` and `zone` thing type represents logical groupings of equipment in the home, either within a specific room, or a logical group of equipment.

 ## Thing Configuration